 Ice axe

-For most mountaineering objectives, a straight shafted walking axe between 60 cm to 80 cm long is required.
-A longer tool is more helpful on moderate ground and even the most difficult climbs have approaches and descents for which this is helpful.
-Walking axes will have a 'classic' shaped curved pick that is ideal for self arresting.
+For trekking, a straight shafted walking axe between 60 cm to 80 cm long is required.
+A longer tool is more helpful on moderate ground.
+These will have a 'classic' shaped curved pick that is ideal for self arresting.